juliushaertl/nextcloud-docker-dev/docs/services/database.md

 ## Introduction

-By default MySQL will be used as database backend.
+By default, MySQL will be used as database backend.
 You can change this by setting the `SQL` variable in the `.env` file.
 The following databases are supported:

 - `mysql`
 - `pgsql`